Peer Review Policy on International Journal of Organizational Leadership

 The editor-in-chief first evaluates all submissions.
-Submissions rejected at this stage are not original research, have serious scientific flaws in terms of the research question(s) and hypotheses, data collection, data analysis, and discussion, have poor language in terms of structure, jargon, and genre, or are not in the scope of the International Journal of Organizational Leadership.
-Corresponding Authors of manuscripts rejected at initial manuscript evaluation stage will be informed within 2 weeks of receipt.
+Submissions rejected at this stage are not original research, have serious scientific flaws in terms of the research question(s) and hypotheses, data collection, data analysis, and discussion have poor language in terms of structure, jargon, and genre, or are not in the scope of the International Journal of Organizational Leadership.
+Corresponding Authors of manuscripts rejected at the initial manuscript evaluation stage will be informed within 2 weeks of receipt.

-The reviewers are requested to evaluate whether the manuscript is original research, is methodologically sound and robust, covers the most relevant literature review, has results which are clearly and concisely presented, has an elaborated discussion based on the research questions and hypotheses, and provides practical implications and suggestions for future research.
+The reviewers are requested to evaluate whether the manuscript is original research, is methodologically sound and robust, covers the most relevant literature review, has results that are clearly and concisely presented, has an elaborated discussion based on the research questions and hypotheses, and provides practical implications and suggestions for future research.
 This stage of review takes 4-5 weeks.

-- Overall quality, scientific originality, and Significance for theory and practice
+- Overall quality, scientific originality, and significance for theory and practice

-- Theoretical Framework and Conceptual Rationale
+- Theoretical framework and conceptual rationale

 - Clear definition of the research questions and hypotheses